arorarahul/angular-gulp-boiler-plate/README.md

 Anyone can contribute to make this even better!

-Eg. Test cases, Backend code integration architecture and more good practices etc.
+Eg. Test cases, Backend code integration architecture and more good practices etc!